rocketedaway/data-structures-and-algorithms/data-structures/union-find/README.md

 ### Quick-Find

-An implementation of the Union-Find data structure that optimizes just the find/connected operations
+A simple implementation of the Union-Find data structure that optimizes just the find/connected operations

 #### The underlying data structure:
 ```